Apoorve8055/CoWatch-Watch-Videos-Together-in-Sync/README.md

 ## Developer

 CoWatch was developed by Apoorve Verma, an experienced full-stack developer.
-You can learn more about Apoorve and check out their other projects on their GitHub profile: [Apoorve805](https://github.com/Apoorve805).
+You can learn more about Apoorve and check out their other projects on their GitHub profile: [Apoorve805](https://github.com/Apoorve805). <br>
 Website: [apoorveverma.com](https://apoorveverma.com/).

 ## Getting Started